zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-messages.md

 ### info `String`

-Set the text of the information message on top of the filter menu.
+The text of the information message on the top of the filter menu.

 #### Example
     <kendo:grid-filterable-messages info="info">